HOOLIGANISM

 Spectators can now capture action through their mobile phones and stream them live via multiple social media platforms or post them later after editing.
 Any mistake, error or act would be therefore subject to scrutiny in the public domain.
 You don’t need commissions or panels to inquire.
 Opinionating, implicating or crucifying on social media an offender or a fellow human being, who made a simple judgmental error within a split second, can put an end to a career.

 Therefore, the administrators of the game, including the respective schools need to realise the gravity of the situation, the demand and the challenges.
-They need to ensure they conduct these tournaments and matches in safe and secure environments; their decisions need to be transparent and not biased, and should be centered on the welfare of the students.
-In order to promote the game and keep its interest alive, punitive action needs to be taken as and when required.
+They need to ensure they conduct these tournaments and matches in safe and secure environments; their decisions need to be transparent and not biased and should be centred on the welfare of the students.
+To promote the game and keep its interest alive, punitive action needs to be taken as and when required.
 We urge students, their parents and old boys to enjoy the game and take a win or loss in the right spirit.
-This will help all stakeholders uphold the sportsmanship and its values.
+This will help all stakeholders uphold sportsmanship and its values.

 What is alarming in school cricket is bad spectator behaviour at Big Matches.
 That too, is caused by some old boys who come to big matches only to have a jolly good time, meet old acquaintances and spoil the party after a couple of drinks.
 This year’s Battle of the Saints cricket big match is a case in point, likewise the same with Kandy’s Battle of the Blues in 2010, Battle of the Maroons in 2013 and Lover’s Quarrel in 2014.